networktocode/network-importer/docs/backend/nautobot.md

 # Nautobot Backend

-The Nautobot backend is composed of an inventory and a SOT adapter designed to work with NetBox 2.8+.
+The Nautobot backend is composed of an inventory and a SOT adapter designed to work with Nautobot 1.0+.
 Both the inventory and the SOT adapter can accept some specific settings as described below.

 ## Inventory